Brandon Costner

-Brandon Jay Costner (born July 21, 1987) is an American former professional basketball player, currently a Retired.
+Brandon Jay Costner (born July 21, 1987) is an American former professional basketball player.
 He most recently played for Puerto Rican teams Grises de Humacao and Santeros de Aguada of the Baloncesto Superior Nacional.
 He played college basketball for the NC State Wolfpack.

 College career

 Just five games into the 2005–06 season, Costner sustained a season-ending injury, earning a medical redshirt and making 2006–07 his freshman season.
 His highest scoring game was in the 2007 ACC Tournament against Duke in which he scored 30 points in the Wolfpack victory.

 Professional career

 In March 2009, Costner announced that he would forgo his senior season at North Carolina State and enter the 2009 NBA draft.
 After going undrafted, he joined the Chicago Bulls for the 2009 NBA Summer League.
 Later that year, he signed with Belfius Mons-Hainaut of Belgium for the 2009–10 season.

 In November 2010, he was acquired by the Utah Flash as they selected him with the 8th pick in the 2010 NBA D-League Draft.

 In November 2011, he was acquired by the Los Angeles D-Fenders.
 Following the conclusion of the 2011–12 D-League season, he joined Limoges CSP Elite of France for the remainder of their season.

 In November 2013, he was re-acquired by the Los Angeles D-Fenders.

 In July 2016, he signed with the Guizhou White Tigers for the 2016 NBL season.

 On February 8, 2017, he re-joined the Caciques de Humacao.

 In May, 2017, he signed with Hebei Xianglan of China for the 2017 NBL season.

 In January 2018, Costner signed with Champville SC of the Lebanese Basketball League.

 In May 2021, he joined the Rwandan team Patriots BBC to play in the 2021 BAL season.